- Are you planning to hire new staff, but are having difficulties finding an employee with sufficient professional skills?

 The TE Office will check the criteria for granting a pay subsidy.
-A Duuni or Sanssi card presented by the jobseeker does not on its own suffice for granting the subsidy, and the employer must also fill out a pay subsidy application
+A pay subsidy card presented by the jobseeker does not on its own suffice for granting the subsidy, and the employer must also fill out a pay subsidy application

-After the pay subsidy period, you may apply for the payment of the pay subsidy from the development and administration centre for ELY Centres and TE Offices (the KEHA Centre).
-The KEHA Centre has six payment districts.
+After the pay subsidy period, apply for the payment of a Pay Subsidy from the development and administration centre for ELY Centres and TE Offices (the KEHA Centre).

 Attach a copy of the employment contract to the first payment application or enclose an apprenticeship training agreement to your application if a subsidy has been granted for apprenticeship training.